rl-institut/spice_ev/doc/source/code.rst

 The generate scripts prepare input files for the simulation with SpiceEV.
 Most generate scripts create a scenario json, containing information about the vehicles, the trips, the charging stations, grid connectors as well as optional inputs such as stationary batteries, external load, feed-in or grid signal time series.
-The modules 'generate_schedule' and 'generate_fixed_schedule_for_scenario' prepare csv files of grid operator schedules and add this schedule to an existing input json.
-The 'generate_energy_price' function creates a dummy energy_price csv input file with randomly generated values.
+The module 'generate_schedule' prepares a csv file of grid operator schedules and adds this schedule to an existing input json.

 Generate
 --------